l0k0ms/workshops/using-logs-to-improve-developer-productivity/steps/break.md

 3. Start the Storedog application with the following command: `app_start`{{execute}}

-After a couple of minutes, click on the `Storedog` tab of the terminal to see the application running, or click this link:
+After a couple of minutes, click on the `Storedog` tab of the terminal to see the application running, or use this link:

     https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/